yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

             "value": "NULL"
         },
         "mount_point": {
             "help": "Where to mount the filesystem.
-Ignored if default file system is applied.", "value": "/sd"
+Ignored if the default file system is applied.", "value": "/sd"
         },
         "folder_path": {